dansmyers/Networks/Sprint-1-Network_Fundamentals/Deliverables/README.md

 ## Honor Code

-"On my honor, I have not given, nor received, nor witnessed any unauthorized assistance on this work."
+"I have not given, nor received, nor witnessed any unauthorized assistance on this work."

 ## Team Members

-Griffin, Oliver, Randall
+Griffin, Lee, Oliver

 ## Performance